micaelmarquez/Bocho-tracking/README.md

 Results
 --------------------------
-The developed device, called and registered as Bocho \textregistered, is an alternative for controlling the computer cursor through simple head movements, and most importantly, autonomously.
+The developed device, called and registered as Bocho, is an alternative for controlling the computer cursor through simple head movements, and most importantly, autonomously.
 It works through infrared light emitted by an array of infrared LEDs, which is then reflected by a reflective sticker that the user wears on a pair of simple glasses or on their skin.
 Part of the reflected light from the reflective sticker reaches a webcam, where a visible light filter eliminates the entire electromagnetic spectrum corresponding to the visible range.

 This system is significantly cheaper than current alternatives in the market and offers higher precision, allowing even the use of design and modeling applications.